 Best Soap to Clean a CPAP Mask

-The hardest part about cleaning a CPAP mask is finding the best soap for the job.
-Ideally, you want something odorless, colorless, and one that does not contain harmful chemicals or moisturizing lotion.
+The best soap to use to clean your CPAP mask and equipment should be a soap that is odorless, colorless and does not contain harmful chemicals or moisturizing lotion.
 Mild detergents work best but you can’t go wrong with products specifically created to clean and disinfect CPAP masks and equipment.

 CPAP Cleaning Sprays and Hospital-Grade Germicide

 The following products work well for CPAP cleaning and take the place of mild soap, water, and vinegar:

 - Citrus II CPAP mask spray cleaner is a safe and effective spray cleaner with a citrus scent

 - CPAP cleaning solutions, like Control III, disinfect pre-cleaned surfaces